- Visit Profile Page

 Expertise in Architectural and Urban Research

-My research endeavours have been internationally recognized through an extensive record of publications and a substantial number of funded research projects including two more recent, large-scale research projects, awarded and funded by the National Priorities Research Program of the Qatar National Research Fund (QNRF) with a total value of more than £1,250,000.00:
+Research endeavours have been internationally recognised through an extensive record of publications, strong citation record, and a substantial number of funded research projects with grants received from the Aga Trust for Culture in Geneva; British Council/Newton Funds; Centre for Inquiry-Based Learning, University of Sheffield; European Commission; Qatar National Research Fund; Scottish Funding Council; United States Agency for International Development; and Various Private Agencies and University Institutional Competition Schemes.
+This includes two large-scale research projects, awarded and funded by the National Priorities Research Program of the Qatar National Research Fund (QNRF) with a total value of more than £1,250,000.00:

 - 2011-2014: The Qualities of the Urban Environment in Emerging Regional Metropolises